marionebl/jaketrent-blog/content/post/react-stateless-components-missing.md

   - "js"
   - "react"
 description: Statless components, new to React 0.14, don't have a few things that you might be used to by now.
-keywords: js, react, stateless components, statless functions, ref, backing instance, lifecycle
+metaKeywords: js, react, stateless components, statless functions, ref, backing instance, lifecycle
 published: true
 image: https://i.imgur.com/DXuSNbw.png
 ---